 Wine and chocolate already have powerful appeal on an individual basis, but put them together and you’re in for one indulgent pairing.
 But it’s not as simple as grabbing a pretty-labeled bottle off the shelf and blindly shoving chocolate kisses in your mouth.

 “Pairing wine with sweets can be a challenge,” says Jeff Porter, certified sommelier and host of the upcoming video series Sip Trip.
-First off, there’s a bunch of sugar everywhere; second, everyone’s go-to ‘match’ of big Cabernets and chocolate is actually kind of a miss, since the wine’s bitter tannins tend to suffocate the chocolate.
+First off, there’s a bunch of sugar everywhere.
+Secondly, everyone’s go-to match of big Cabernets and chocolate is actually kind of a miss, since the wine’s bitter tannins tend to suffocate the chocolate.

-“When pairing desserts [with wine], I try to keep the sweetness levels somewhat in line,” Porter says, “but moreso, I look for flavors that work together.
+“When pairing desserts, I try to keep the sweetness levels somewhat in line,” Porter says, “but moreso, I look for flavors that work together.
 I think of all the awesome candy bars I've had as a kid and try to recreate some of those flavor synergies with wine and chocolate.”
-Take a Snickers bar with its nuts, caramel, and chocolate -- you might look for a wine with nuttiness and caramel notes to complement the chocolate.
+Take a Snickers bar with its nuts, caramel, and chocolate—you might look for a wine with nuttiness and caramel notes to complement the chocolate.
+Like goes with like.

-With Valentine's Day looming, we’ve got you covered with eight swoon-worthy wine and chocolate pairings (plus one bonus beer pairing).
+With Valentine's Day looming, we’ve got you covered with eight swoon-worthy wine and chocolate pairings to try (plus one bonus beer pairing).

 Hailing from Italy’s Valpolicella region, this full-bodied red is 50% merlot and 50% corvina, the region’s signature red varietal.
 This is an expression of two halves becoming one (delicious wine), offering a red berry bouquet and notes of cherries, blackberries, and mint, while the merlot creates a soft mouthfeel that begs to be paired with dark or milk chocolate.
 Plus, "Cormi" means "my heart" in Veronese dialect, and the label’s festive heart graphic will gain you back brownie points since that candy definitely came from the drugstore.